chop-dbhi/django-dicom-review/README.md

 3. MAX_REVIEWERS - Defines the maximum number of users that can review a single study before it is not shown to anyone anymore.
 See the Customization section below for details.
 4. MAX__STUDIES__PER__PAGE - The maximum number of studies to show a reviewer on a single page.
 Defaults to 10.
 5. WARN_UNVIEWED - Whether or not to warn the reviewer if the app detects they are reviewing a study that they have not yet viewed.
 Defaults to True.
+6. ALWAYS__SHOW__HIGH__RISK - For studies marked as High Risk, the app will display a column with a warning to the user.
+By default, if no studies on the page are high risk, the column will be omitted.
+Set this to True to override.

 # Customization